 Two main problems dominate through the stories, and they are wisdom or intelligence and love.
 The themes are also fortune related, for example on the second day they narrate about fickle fortune.

-The third and fourth day they talk about love desires and tragic love stories.
-The fifth day they talked about the strength of love and its capability to conquer all while the sixth day they talked about witty and humorous responses.
+On the third and fourth day, they talk about love desires and tragic love stories.
+On the fifth day they talked about the strength of love and its capability to conquer all while on the sixth day they talked about witty and humorous responses.
 The seventh day was about female wisdom and resourcefulness and they mocked human stupidity and people worried about judgments and jealousy on the eight days.
-They didn’t have a special theme for the ninth day so everyone can tell the story they want to.
+They didn't have a special theme for the ninth day so everyone can tell the story they want to.
 The tenth day was about nobility and great actions.

-All the stories have in common that they start with the choosing and announcement of the theme and after telling the story comes a conclusion.
-Also, all the stories have a lesson in the end which glorifies the renaissance spirit, freedom, right to happiness, spiritual and physical freedom and open show of emotions.
-The whole book is filled with a young, curious and joyous spirit.
+All the stories have in common that they start with the choosing and announcement of the theme and after telling the story, they need to come to a conclusion.
+Also, all the stories have a lesson in the end that glorifies the renaissance spirit, freedom, right to happiness, spiritual and physical freedom, and open show of emotions.
+The whole book is filled with a young, curious, and joyous spirit.

 Characters: Pampinea, Filostrato, Fiammetta, Elissa, Dioneo, Lauretta, Emilia, Panfilo, Filomena, Neifile

 Through a great number of characters and their stories, the author gives us his moral lessons learned in his time.
-The young men and women narrate their stories, give their opinions and so the characters and the events lose on importance.
-Moral lessons are most important and, according to Boccaccio, essential to the plots.
-The author doesn’t care much about describing his characters, but he does care about the message they convey.
+The young men and women narrate their stories, give their opinions and so the characters and the events that are less important.
+Moral lessons are most important and, according to Boccaccio, essential to the plot.
+The author doesn't care much about describing his characters, but he does care about the message they convey.

 The characters are shown differently starting from the kings, peasants, beggars, conmen, and knights all the way to nobility, popes, and priests.
 They all appear in sometimes serious and sometimes humorous situations.

-Giovanni Boccaccio was an Italian author who wrote during Renaissance.
-He was born in 1313 in Paris to a salesman from Florence Boccaccio and a French noblewoman.
+Giovanni Boccaccio was an Italian author who wrote during the Renaissance.
+He was born on June 16, 1313, in Paris to a salesman from Florence Boccaccio and a French noblewoman.

 His father brought him to Florence where he planned on continuing his work and because of that, he sent Boccaccio to Naples in 1325 so he could get the necessary education in banking to be able to take on his father’s business.

-He rejected his father’s proposal, left law school and enjoyed a lifestyle more involved in art.
-He also started writing and disappoints his father even more.
+He rejected his father's proposal, left law school, and enjoyed a lifestyle more involved in art.
+He also started writing, which disappointed his father even more.

 His first works came to life in Florence and they were: “Filocolo” and novels in verses “Teseida” and “Filostrato”.

-In 1340 his father had a financial breakdown which meant the end of the life as he knew it because he was cut off from his financial resources.
+In 1340 his father had financial loss which, for him, meant the end of life as he knew it because he was cut off from his financial resources.
 He was forced to come to Florence where he became a diplomat.
 During his work, he never stopped writing and he became an esteemed author.

-He also published “Ninfale Fiesolano”, “Ninfale d’Ameto”, a love novel “Elegia di Madonna Fiammetta” and many scientific works in Latin.
-He was also so infatuated with Dante that he decided to write his biography and a comment on the 17th canto of “The Divine Comedy”.
+He also published "Ninfale Fiesolano", "Ninfale d'Amato", a love novel "Elegia di Madonna Fiammetta" and many scientific works in Latin.
+He was also so infatuated with Dante that he decided to write his biography and comment on the 17th canto of "The Divine Comedy".

 In 1348 plague came to Florence and he lost his father.
 The plague was his inspiration for “The Decameron” which made him famous worldwide.
 This book has a hundred novels, and they are filled with optimism.

 In 1362 he went through a spiritual crisis and even thought about giving up on writing.
 He thought about death more often and he became more introverted.
-Boccaccio died in 1375 in Certaldo.
+Boccaccio died on December 21, 1375, in Certaldo.

 Leave a Reply